DEVSENSE/phptools-docs/docs/vscode/Debug/launch-json.md

 IDE key is setup automatically from the name of the user logged in.
 When debug session starts you can see it in the Debug Console:

 ```
-Registering with the DBGp proxy on 127.0.0.1:9002 with key Miloslav...
+Registering with the DBGp proxy on 127.0.0.1:9002 with key Arnold...
 Registration was successful!
 ```

+The ide key has to be present in the url when accessing the web server (e.g. http://webserver?XDEBUG_SESSION_START=Arnold).
+This way the proxy server knows which machine to connect back to with the debug session.